grahammendick/router-challenge/CONTRIBUTING.md

 # Taking the Router Challenge
 If you want to show what your favourite Router can do then you've come to the right place.
 The Challenge involves using your Router to implement a Music Catalog SPA in React.
-You can see the SPA in action using the [reference implementation] I built with my [Navigation router].
-This example together with the following guidelines should be enough to get you up and running, but if you have any questions don't hesitate to [get in touch].
+You can see the SPA in action using the [reference implementation] I built with my [Navigation router](http://grahammendick.github.io/navigation/).
+This example together with the following guidelines should be enough to get you up and running, but if you have any questions don't hesitate to [get in touch](../../issues).

 ## Structure
 Create a folder in the `examples` directory named after the npm package of your Router, e.g., `examples/your-router`.
 The contents of this folder should look like: